 Figure 3 compares the credible interval widths for SVC trends per grid cell (Fig. 3A) with those from the standard approach for aggregate BCR estimates (Fig. 3B).
 When compared to the standard approach, some SVC grid cells within a BCR, ones in information rich neighborhoods (Fig.1A), had SVC trend estimates with remarkably narrow confidence intervals (Fig. 3C, SVC minimum).
 Other grid cells, ones in information poor neighborhoods (Fig.1A), had trend estimates with relatively broad confidence intervals (Fig. 3C, SVC maximum).
 On average, however, precision of estimates per BCR were similar, regardless of method, if not slightly higher using the SVC approach (Fig. 3C, SVC median).

-As predicted, SVC trends were positively related to degrees north latitude, with trends being negative at low latitudes and positive at high latitudes (Fig. 4A), suggesting a poleward shift in winter range for American Robins.
+As predicted, trends were positively related to degrees north latitude, with trends being negative at low latitudes and positive at high latitudes (Fig. 4A), suggesting a poleward shift in winter range for American Robins.
 After accounting for latitude, there was a clear negative relationship between mean minimum temperature and SVC trends (Fig. 4B), indicating that robins were becoming more abundant in historically colder areas at higher elevations and further from coasts.
 After accounting for latitude and minimum winter temperature, SVC trends were positively related to the number of people residing in a grid cell, which we use here as a proxy for resource availability for this anthropophilic species.

 Discussion

-This analysis demonstrated use of Bayesian SVC models to estimate long-term relative abundance trends in community science data collected at a continental scale.
+This analysis demonstrated use of Bayesian SVC models to estimate long-term, fine-scaled relative abundance trends and environmental drivers in community science data collected across North America.
 The inclusion of spatially structured random slope terms allowed for robust estimation of effort effects and relative abundance trends at spatial resolutions much finer than the standard analysis approach.
 The use of INLA for model analysis resulted in dramatically reduced computing time compared to the standard analysis approach.
 Fine scaled trend estimates for the American Robin, when aggregated to the BCR level, were very similar to those produced by the standard analysis approach.
 When we explored correlates of American Robin SVC trends, we found that trends were related to latitude, winter temperature, and human population size as expected from the literature on factors governing the distribution and abundance of wintering birds.

 To put resolution gains into context, consider that a CBC circle has a radius of approximately 12 km and an area of 452 km2.
 A 100 km grid cell, covering 10,000 km2, is approximate 22 times larger than a CBC circle.
 In comparison, the average analytical stratum has an area of 104,378 km2, approximately 231 times the area of a CBC circle.
 Thus, the SVC approach brought an order of magnitude increase in spatial resolution when compared to the standard approach.
 This increased resolution is expected to facilitate finer scaled investigations into the drivers of winter bird trends (Thogmartin et al. 2004, Bled et al. 2013, Smith et al. 2015).
 Understanding the fine scale drivers of trends creates opportunities to tailor conservation plans to local conditions (Ethier and Nudds 2015, Ethier et al. 2017).